cameraui/docs/cameras/zones-and-masks.md

 Zones mark parts of the camera picture and give that area a job.
 There are five kinds, each with one job and its own tab in the editor: **Motion**, **Objects**, **Alerts**, **Privacy** and **Lines**.

 One rule runs through all of them: **a kind only narrows things down once it exists.** No motion zone means motion counts everywhere, no object zone means every object type counts everywhere, no alert zone means everything that is detected may alert you.
-You only draw the kind you actually want to limit.

 ::: warning Cameras that detect on their own
 Reolink AI, Eufy, ONVIF events and plugins that report detections tell camera.ui **what** they saw, usually without saying **where**.
 Without a box there is nothing to place, so no zone can judge such a report and only the type lists still apply: